Types de Gîtes:

 Histoire de l’exploration

-The Healy Project was originally identified as a multi-catchment gold anomaly through Newmont’s proprietary bulk leach extractable gold (BLEG) stream sediment sampling techniques during a regional survey of eastern interior Alaska.
-The project was staked in 2012 and had seen only limited early stage exploration including ridge-and-spur and grid soil sampling, geologic mapping and prospecting, and four shallow Shaw back-pack drill holes all completed by Newmont.
-The targets generated from these exploration campaigns had yet to be tested by diamond or reverse circulation drilling prior to the optioning of the property by Kenorland Minerals Ltd. (formally Northway Resources Corp.) in 2018.
+The Healy Project was originally identified as a multi-catchment gold anomaly through Newmont’s proprietary bulk leach extractable gold (BLEG) stream sediment sampling technique during a regional survey of eastern interior Alaska.
+The project was staked in 2012 followed by limited early-stage exploration including ridge-and-spur and wide-spaced grid soil sampling, geologic mapping and prospecting, and four shallow Shaw back-pack drill holes all completed by Newmont.
+The targets generated from these exploration campaigns remained untested by diamond or reverse circulation drilling prior to the optioning of the property by Kenorland Minerals Ltd. in 2018.

 No related press articles found.